dproctor/personal-website/books.md

 - Lord of the Flies (William Golding)
 - Mood Machine: The Rise of Spotify and the Costs of the Perfect Playlist (Liz Pelly)
 - Universe from Nothing: Why There Is Something Rather than Nothing (Lawrence M. Krauss)
+- Mark Twain (Ron Chernow).
+Only made it through 1/4 of the book.
+It felt like way too much detail about someone that I don't have a strong motivation to learn more about.

 {% for post in site.posts %}